FarronF/limerick-council-meetings/meetings/2018/03/29-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 15th February 2018.md

 • 28 broadband connections between the local CCTV hubs and MCEC.

-• Remote access on mobile phones – linked to An Garda Síochána Mobility Project.--- 4
+• Remote access on mobile phones – linked to An Garda Síochána Mobility Project.
+---
+4

 • 13 locations would be enabled in Wave 2.